xinyuelxy/Fairness-Testing-of-Autonomous-Driving-Systems-deprecated/README.md

 ```

-Similarly, to generate the results for Table 6, Figure 1, and Figure 2 in RQ1, as well as Table 7, Figure 4, Figure 5, and Table 8 in RQ2, you can repeat the execution and change the paths accordingly, then record the output results.
+Similarly, to generate the results for Table 6, Figure 1, and Figure 2 in RQ1, as well as Table 7, Figure 4, and Table 8 in RQ2, you can repeat the execution and change the paths accordingly, then record the output results.
 To ensure the reproducibility of the results presented in <u>Section 4</u>, we have provided a "scripts input guideline" in the "generate_scripts" folder.
 This folder contains various script files, such as `fig1_fig2_table6_scripts.txt`, `fig4_scripts.txt`, `fig5_scripts.txt`, `table7_scripts.txt`, and `table8_scripts.txt`, which will aid in generating and recording the corresponding results accurately.

 All the recorded results, including those for RQ1 and RQ2, will be conveniently presented in the "Results" directory.